 How to grow shallots in a garden

 1. Choose a sunny or part-shaded spot in your garden, with well-drained soil.
-Enrich with Yates® Thrive® Natural Blood & Bone with Seaweed.
+Enrich with Yates Thrive Natural Blood & Bone with Seaweed.

 3. If growing from sets (dried bulbs), plant them direct, 5 - 7 cm deep and water them in well.
+Shallots grown from sets will form multiple new sets.

-4. Don't water again until seedlings emerge, then feed seedlings weekly with Yates® Thrive® Natural Fish Seaweed+ Plant Food Concentrate
+4. Don't water again until seedlings emerge, then feed seedlings weekly with Yates Thrive Natural Fish Seaweed+ Plant Food Concentrate

 6. Harvest in midsummer, when the leaves have withered back to the neck of the bulb, and leave shallots lying on the soil for a couple of days to dry out.
+Be careful not to bruise the bulbs, or they won't store well.

 7. Store shallots in netting bags or tied into strings in a cool, airy place.